eric-pedersen/mixed-effect-gams/paper_outline.md

     **_GLS_: I'm not quite sure what you mean here; these models do fit "separate" splines.
 Normally `m = 1` just means the penalty is on the first derivative.
 Bayeen et al imply this is something to do with shrinkage to obtain wiggly smooths (see above).
 A quick test with data from `?factor.smooth.interaction` suggests that `m = 1` gives wigglier smooths than without.**

+*DLM*: _As above, I think this warrants a look at the source of `smooth.construct.fs.smooth.spec` to really see precisely what's happening (I'm also a little lost by the explanation above, so I'll let you ellaborate more before I wade in here)._

 4. `gam(y ~ s(x) + s(x, group, bs= "fs"), select = FALSE)`

     *This removes the slight penalty term that pulls the smooths toward zero (rather than a straight line).
 Not sure yet what affect this has on model performance overall.*

     **_GLS_:This is redundant; fitting like this (assuming we drop the `s(x)` term is how you are supposed to fit these smooth factor interactions because they already have the null-space penalties added.
 I don't think this removes the null-space penalties in the `fs` term; it just doesn't apply a null-space penalty to the global term, which ordinarily wouldn't have one anyway, but it would if you didn't include `s(x)`**

+**DLM**: _See my comments above._

 5. `gam(y ~ group + s(x, by = group))`

     **_GLS_:This formulation fits full fixed effects terms for x within the levels of `group`; we have a smooth effect of `x` for each group.
 This also implies that each group has a potentially different set of basis functions and smoothing parameters.**

+**DLM**: _Again not keen on the use of the term "fixed effects" here :)_

 6. `gam(y ~ group + s(x, by = group, id = 1), select = TRUE)`

     **_GLS_:This is almost equivalent to the `gam(y ~ s(x, group, bs = "fs"))` form --- see `?factor.smooth.interaction`.
 The `id = 1` links all smooths such that they share the same basis functions and have the same smoothness penalties.**

+**DLM**: _Will they not share the same basis functions without the `id` argument?
+I think the key here is to emphasize the shapes of the smooths will be different by their amount of wigglyness will remain the same (and say why this is useful IRL)._

 7. `gam(y ~ group + s(x) + s(x, by = group, m = 1))`